storybookjs/marko/MIGRATION.md

 You can no longer add decorators and parameters globally after you added your first story, and you can no longer add decorators and parameters to a kind after you've added your first story to it.

-It unclear and confusing what happened if you did.
+It's unclear and confusing what would happened if you did.
 If you want to disable a decorator for certain stories, use a parameter to do so:

 ```js
 export StoryOne = ...;